Travel & conservation company, since 1991

 Blyde Canyon, a Forever Resort

 Blyde Canyon, a Forever Resort, is one of the only accommodation offerings in the canyon itself, and its views of the Three Rondavels are even better than at the main tourist viewpoints.
-The resort is the ideal overnight stop for guests exploring the Panorama Route before venturing down into Hoedspruit and on towards Kruger.
-The accommodation offerings are also expansive, with camping and caravan options, or large self-catering units that appeal to families.
-With a putt-putt course, trampolines and a large pool on site, the little ones are also sure to be entertained while you try to protect your braai from the cavorting troupes of vervet monkeys.
+The resort is the ideal overnight stop for guests exploring the Panorama Route before venturing into Hoedspruit and heading towards Kruger.
+The accommodation offerings are also expansive, with camping and caravan options and large self-catering units that appeal to families.
+With a putt-putt course, trampolines and a large pool on site, the little ones will be entertained while you try to protect your braai from the cavorting troupes of vervet monkeys.

 Kruger2canyons